jenkinsci/plugin-installation-manager-tool/README.md

 * `incrementals;org.jenkins-ci.plugins.workflow;2.19-rc289.d09828a05a74` - downloads the plugin from the [incrementals repo](https://jenkins.io/blog/2018/05/15/incremental-deployment/).
 For this option you need to specify groupId of the plugin.
 Note that this value may change between plugin versions without notice.
 More information on incrementals and their use for Docker images can be found [here](https://github.com/jenkinsci/incrementals-tools#updating-versions-for-jenkins-docker-images).

 #### Examples
-Currently, a very simplistic parsing is implemented (splitting on `:`).
 If an url is included, then a placeholder should be included for the version.
 Examples of plugin inputs:

 * `github-branch-source` - will download the latest version
 * `github-branch-source:latest` - will download the latest version